 What does it mean to be a student in the College of Liberal Arts and Social Sciences?
-Check out profiles of some of our students (and alums)!
+Check out profiles of some of our students!

 Anthropology major Jennifer Webb used a 3D printer to create exact replicas of Homo naledi fossils found in a South African cave.
 She also completed an internship in forensic anthropology with Servicio Medico Legal de Chile in Santiago, Chile.

 View internship blog